The Shape of Light

 Mandeville Canyon

-Marc also discusses another way to move and arrange light.
-“Our client was really into changing natural light at different times of the day.
+Speaking on the movement and arrangement of light, our principal architect Marc Whipple adds, “Our client was really into changing natural light at different times of the day.
 So, if you have a south facing room and you want north light in it, you can pull the roof up on the north side and provide a row of windows.
 That's what gave rise to all the different roof heights and also contributed to the decision of it being one story.”

 Benedict Canyon